West Tilbury: West Tilbury Medicinal Waters

 During much of the 18th century, the village was noted for its medicinal springwaters; the most famous of which was pumped from under the Hall Farm kitchen area.
 The water was soon observed to cure various cattle complaints and was eventually sent for testing by some notable London chemists, (1736).
 One of these was Dr. John Andree, one of the founders of the London Hospital.
 Among his several publications is a pamphlet outlining the efficacy of the 'Tilbury Water'.
 Numerous testimonials were made to its value, especially in the relief of 'bloody fluxes' and various enteric disorders.
 It was sold both at the village and from the London warehouse of John Ellison, whose initials appear upon the only known complete surviving quart glass bottle (Thurrock Museum).

-With the 1780s, competition arose when the current rector of St. James', the Rev. David Evans, began to market a springwater from his rectory house yard (which stood upon the same hill as the Hall).
+With the 1780s, competition arose when the rector of St. James', the Rev. David Evans, began to market a springwater from his rectory house yard (which stood upon the same hill as the Hall).
 This was sold from Owen's warehouse in Saville Row near Temple Bar.
 The attempt to impose this 'inferior' substitute on the public probably lasted less than a decade (the Rev. D. Evans died early 1795), by which time the West Tilbury springs were in any case falling from public awareness.
 In 1803 it was described as 'occasionally resorted to' and the parish rate records do not refer to the main well-site after 1807.